Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Considerations and outlook

 \subsection{Impact on current efforts in quantum technologies}

-We have argued that there are reasonable grounds for the validity of the quantum-optical model of gravitational redshift affecting the quantum state of photons, at least in the weak gravity (or small redshift) regime.

-A natural question to ask is if this has a measurable effect on existing or planned technologies, in particular in view of the planned deployment in space of parts of a global quantum network \cite{Simon_2017,Liao:Yong:2017,Gundogan:Sidhu:2021}.
+We have argued in this work that it is possible to extend the validity of QOGRM to the full redshift domain.
+A natural question to ask is if this has a measurable effect on existing or future technologies, in particular in view of the planned deployment in space of parts of a global quantum network \cite{Simon_2017,Liao:Yong:2017,Gundogan:Sidhu:2021}.
 There is an increasing body of work dedicated to answer this question.
-In the past years it has been shown that the physical process discussed here can in principle affect quantum key distribution and quantum communications \cite{ Liao:Cai:2017,Yin:Ren:2017,Zhang:Xu:2018,Bedington_2017,Sidhu2021,Pirandola:2021,Cao:Yin:2023}.
-In such cases, discrimination of states in terms of their spectral properties will be influenced, leading the degradation of the channel.
+In the past years it has been shown that the physical process discussed here can in principle affect, for example, quantum key distribution and quantum communications \cite{ Liao:Cai:2017,Yin:Ren:2017,Zhang:Xu:2018,Bedington_2017,Sidhu2021,Pirandola:2021,Cao:Yin:2023}.
+In such cases, discrimination of states in terms of their spectral properties is crucial for the success, and therefore any deviation from perfect distinguishability or indistinguishability might lead to the degradation of the channel.
 Additionally, it has also been argued that a change in the quantum state can be employed in quantum metrological schemes to improve the measurement sensitivity of relevant physical parameters, such as distances, planetary masses, and rotation frequencies \cite{Kohlrus:Bruschi:2017,Kohlrus:Bruschi:2019}.
-Furthermore, n more complex scenarios revolving around the general framework of the quantum internet ~\cite{kimble:2008,gibney:2016}, the predicted state changes might accumulate during the distributed processing of complex quantum information, thereby leading to increased error rates that need to be taken into account and corrected for.
+Furthermore, the predicted state changes might accumulate during the distributed processing of complex quantum information within complex scenarios revolving around quantum information processing for the quantum internet ~\cite{kimble:2008,gibney:2016}, thereby leading to increased error rates that need to be taken into account and corrected for.

-Although small, and currently not a competing effect with existing sources of noise and loss \cite{Zhang:Xu:2018,Pirandola:2021}, the consequences of the gravitational red shift beyond the average frequency shift only is nevertheless potentially measurable when the necessary technology capabilities will become relevant.
-With the constant improvement of photonic sources and measurement devices, it is only a matter of time before gravitational redshift deformations of quantum states of photons will be measurable.
-Although small, and currently not a competing effect with existing sources of noise and loss \cite{}, the consequences of the gravitational red shift beyond the average frequency shift only is nevertheless potentially measurable when the necessary technology capabilities will become relevant.
-With the constant improvement of photonic sources and measurement devices, it is only a matter of time before gravitational redshift deformations of quantum states of photons will be measurable.